Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

 The following output from my bash shell corresponds to the directory:

 [**bgoonz/bash-commands-walkthrough**
-*Deployment github-pages Navigation Big O notation is the language we use for talking about how long an algorithm takes...*github.com](https://github.com/bgoonz/bash-commands-walkthrough/tree/master/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master "https://github.com/bgoonz/bash-commands-walkthrough/tree/master/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master")[](https://github.com/bgoonz/bash-commands-walkthrough/tree/master/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master)
+*Deployment github-pages Navigation Big O notation is the language we use for talking about how long an algorithm takes…*github.com](https://github.com/bgoonz/bash-commands-walkthrough/tree/master/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master "https://github.com/bgoonz/bash-commands-walkthrough/tree/master/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master")[](https://github.com/bgoonz/bash-commands-walkthrough/tree/master/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master)

 #### which was created by running the aforementioned commands in in a perfect copy of this directory:

 [**bgoonz/DS-ALGO-OFFICIAL**
-*Deployment github-pages Navigation Big O notation is the language we use for talking about how long an algorithm takes...*github.com](https://github.com/bgoonz/DS-ALGO-OFFICIAL "https://github.com/bgoonz/DS-ALGO-OFFICIAL")[](https://github.com/bgoonz/DS-ALGO-OFFICIAL)
+*Deployment github-pages Navigation Big O notation is the language we use for talking about how long an algorithm takes…*github.com](https://github.com/bgoonz/DS-ALGO-OFFICIAL "https://github.com/bgoonz/DS-ALGO-OFFICIAL")[](https://github.com/bgoonz/DS-ALGO-OFFICIAL)

-> **.....below is the terminal output for the following commands:**
+> **…..below is the terminal output for the following commands:**

     pwd
     /mnt/c/Users/bryan/Downloads/bash-commands/steps/3-clean-up-fluf/DS-ALGO-OFFICIAL-master